AjiteshGupta/My-Website/README.md

 I am an undergrad student at Indian Institute of Information Technology Allahabad, currently pursuing Bachelor of Technology in Electronics and Communication.

 I hvae a keen intrest in Web Development and Graphics related work.
 I have sound knowledge of HTML5, CSS, pyhton and C/C++.
+I also know Javascript little bit.
-Currently i am learning Django for backend and Angular JS for frontend effects.
+Currently I am practicing Javascript for frontend work, and learning Django for backend.